-Family Wealth Director Lori Sackler looks at ways for millennials and boomers to engage in honest conversations about money.
+Family Wealth Director Lori Sackler looks at ways for millennials and baby-boomers to engage in honest conversations about money.

-Welcome to the 6th (but who’s counting) installment of this blog series, “The Two ‘M’ Words: Money and Millennials,” where I dig deep into the money issues facing millennials and their “ageless” boomer parents, and how they can better communicate to each other regarding them.
+Let’s dig deep into the money issues facing millennials and their “ageless” baby boomer parents, and how they can better communicate to each other regarding them.

-After a 9-year bull market, the longest in American history without a 20% or more correction, individuals regardless of age are starting to question how long it will last and how they should prepare for a downturn when it finally arrives.
-Boomers of course have concerns about what impact a market decline will have on their future income as they continue to enter retirement years and worry about exposure to inflation and higher medical expenditures.
-Factoring in extended longevity stats, they are worried about having enough, while continuing to care for family members in need.
+After a 10-year bull market, the longest in American history without a 20% or more correction ( as of February 2020), individuals regardless of age started to question how long it will last and how they should prepare for a downturn when it finally arrives.
+Boomers, before the current economic downturn had concerns about what impact a market declines would have on their future income as they continued to enter retirement years and worry about exposure to inflation and higher medical expenditures.
+Factoring in extended longevity stats, they were worried about having enough, while continuing to care for family members in need.

-Millennials though, less concerned about retirement at this point, are wondering what interest rates and housing prices will look like in the near future, and the impact will it have on their ability to marry, buy a home, start a business, and raise a family.
+Millennials though, less concerned about retirement at this point, are now wondering what interest rates and housing prices will look like in the near future and beyond, and the impact this economic downturn will it have on their ability to marry, buy a home, start a business, and raise a family.
 It’s probably a good time for both generations to address these concerns and have meaningful dialogue with advisors and with each other.

 Gender plays a big role in how to talk about money as there are real differences in the way men and women make financial decisions and manage money.
 Men tend to plan around retirement goals, while women inherently think about the financial impact on the family when planning.
 Women also tend to be more conservative and think long-term in their investment strategy, while the time horizons of men tend to be more short term with higher levels of risk taking.
 The styles of communicating and resolving differences are very different between the sexes.
 These kinds of differences can create conflict and make financial decisions and conversations much more challenging.
 Understanding and identifying brain-based differences in your family, confirmed in more than 30 studies worldwide, is critical to creating a plan of action and effectively communicating and executing plans around money matters.